drl990114/MarkFlowy/docs/docs/Extension/CustomTheme.md

 ### 2. Edit theme files

-Open MarkFlowy, click `Settings`, you can see `path`, Open this path folder, create `extensions` folder in `.markflowy` folder, and then create your theme folder in `extensions` folder, e.g. `markflowy-theme-template`.
+Open MarkFlowy, click `Settings`, you can see `path`, Open this path folder, create `themes` folder in `.markflowy` folder, and then create your theme folder in `themes` folder, e.g. `markflowy-theme-template`.

 You can edit `rollup.config.js` to change the theme build files output.